MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/language-identification-speech-translation.md

 > Speech translation language identification is only supported with Speech SDKs in C#, C++, and Python.

-## Language identification example
+## Translation recognizer example

-You use `AutoDetectSourceLanguageConfig` to define a list of candidate languages that you want to identify, and then reference those languages when running speech recognition.
-Use the `TranslationRecognizer` for both at-start and continuous recognition.
-The `SpeechServiceConnection_SingleLanguageIdPriority` property can be set to `"Latency"` or `"Accuracy"` depending on your priority.
-For more information about these concepts see [Language identification](language-identification.md).
+Here's how it works:

+* Set your priority to `"Latency"` or `"Accuracy"`.
+If neither is set, then latency is prioritized by default.
+* Define a list of candidate languages that you want to identify.
+* Use the translation recognizer with your configured languages and audio source.
+* Await the results

+The returned results for at-start and continuous recognition will vary by priority.
+For more information see [Accuracy and Latency prioritization](language-identification.md#accuracy-and-latency-prioritization).

 ::: zone pivot="programming-language-csharp"